 - You must be either a U.S. citizen or a U.S. citizen who is a legal resident and who has been living in the United States for the last five years continuously

 Suppose you have received Social Security or Railroad Retirement Board benefits for four months and are eligible for premium-free Medicare Part A and Part B. In that case, you will be automatically enrolled in both.
 You do have the choice to refuse Part B coverage if you do not want it, however.

 Unlike Medicare Part A — which you can sign up for at any time if you are eligible for premium-free Medicare Part A — you cannot sign up for Medicare Part B at any time.
 Instead, you can only sign up during certain enrollment periods.

 Medicare Part B Initial Enrollment Period

-There is a seven month Initial Enrollment Period.
-During this time, you can sign up for Medicare Part A, Medicare Part B or both.
+There is a seven-month Initial Enrollment Period.
+During this time, you can sign up for Medicare Part A, Medicare Part B, or both.
 This time period starts three months before you turn 65 and lasts for three months after you turn 65.
-If you wait until the month that you turn 65 or after to sign up for Medicare Part B, though, be aware that your coverage will be delayed and that you could end up with a gap in coverage.
+If you wait until the month that you turn 65 or after to sign up for Medicare Part B, though, be aware that your coverage will be delayed and that you could end up with a coverage gap.

 It is best to sign up for coverage during your Initial Enrollment Period.
-If you don’t, you could be charged a late enrollment penalty for Medicare Part B.
+You could be charged a late enrollment penalty for Medicare Part B if you don’t.

-If you are interested in signing up for one of the Medicare Advantage plans instead of Original Medicare, then you can also sign up for your plan during the Initial Enrollment Period.
-Be aware that there are major differences between having this type of insurance plan versus having Original Medicare through the federal government.
-For some, though, this is a good way to get additional coverage for medical services and to have drug coverage, since it is included in some plans.
+If you are interested in signing up for one of the Medicare Advantage plans instead of Original Medicare, you can also sign up for your plan during the Initial Enrollment Period.
+Be aware that there are significant differences between having this type of insurance plan versus having Original Medicare through the federal government.
+For some, though, this is an excellent way to get additional medical services coverage and drug coverage since it is included in some plans.

 Medicare Part B General Enrollment Period